austinpilz/Minecraft-World-Downloader-Mod/README.md

 ## Map Structure
 ![MinecraftOnline.com Map Structure](docs/map-structure.png)

-The middle most tan colored ring, labeled `Freedonia (March 2011)` was the original world border since the server began in Minecraft Beta 1.3 until it was expanded in 2013.
-The outermost red ring represents the current (2024) world border.
+The middle most tan colored ring, labeled `Freedonia (March 2011)`, was the original world border when the server began in Minecraft Beta 1.3 until it was expanded in 2013.
+The outermost (red) ring represents the current (2024) world border.

 For this project, I was only concerned with capturing the original most map from 2011.
 Anything extra was simply a bonus.
 Speaking purely from the density of builds, it appears the majority of growth on the server happened between 2011 and 2013,